rethinkdb/docs/api/python/index.md

 object.has_fields([selector1, selector2...]) &rarr; boolean
 {% endapibody %}

 Test if an object has one or more fields.
-An object has a field if it has that key and the key has a non-null value.
-For instance, the object `{'a': 1,'b': 2,'c': null}` has the fields `a` and `b`.
+An object has a field if it has that key and the key has a non-None value.
+For instance, the object `{'a': 1,'b': 2,'c': None}` has the fields `a` and `b`.

 __Example:__ Return the players who have won games.